sovzzz/AKI-SERVER/README.md

 		- Woods
 		- Lighthouse
 		- Shoreline
+		- Streets
-	- Can be adjusted by config file
+	- Can be adjusted via config file
 - Raid damage
 	- Exiting a raid with injury to player character will be persisted out of raid
 - Post-raid therapist healing